Lyxcrit/DA-ESS-FalconSearch/README.md

 ## Contact

-For questions, feedback, or collaboration opportunities, please contact me at lyxcrit@gmail.com or generate an issue here.
+For questions, feedback, or collaboration opportunities, please contact me at bmatlock@wisehawktech.com or generate an issue here.

 ---

-© 2023 FalconSearch.
+© 2024 WiseHawkTech LLC, FalconSearch.
 All Rights Reserved.